-An important part of being a bank cashier is the fact that you are responsible for money.
+An important part of being a bank cashier is the fact that you are responsible for the money.
 You need to show that you are trustworthy.
 Therefore make sure that you mention anything which will show this on your CV.
 This could include working in a retail environment or even volunteering behind stalls at a charity sale.
 You will also need to show that you have good customer service skills.
-Again any retail experience would help but anything where you have to deal with others is worth a mention.
+Again any retail experience would help but anything, where you have to deal with others, is worth a mention.
 You will also be working with a team at the branch of the bank and need to show that you are happy to take instruction and work with others.
 Make sure that in your skills section you mention that you have a good head for figures and that you are sociable.
 It is important to show that you are reliable, hard-working and work happily as part of a team.

 Bank Cashier CV Example

 I am a very happy and friendly person with a fresh approach to Customer Service.
 I love interacting with customers, and assisting colleagues.
 I am confident at handling large sums of cash, and can work out sums quickly without the need for a calculator.

 Degree in Banking Studies.